You're neither an adventurer nor a professional

 Time and space will behave with their own intricate and mischievous logic.

-You'll visit fantastic places and acquire curious objects as you seek to discover
+You'll visit fantastic places and acquire curious objects as you seek to

 the logic behind your newfound universe.